 Tasks

 Tasks are relatively straight forward to understand.
-Each competency begins with a brief summary of the task in parenthesis then continues with a more nuanced description of the task and the environment in which it will be carried out.
-For example, here’s a competency from COMP151:
+Each competency begins with a simple task statement and a more generalized statement of competency.
+For example, here’s a competency from COMP235:

 Knowledge Areas